Nik6348/Database-Management-System/README.md

-🚀 Welcome to JavaDBMS, a user-friendly Database Management System built using Java Swing for the graphical interface, JDBC for database connectivity, and MySQL as the backend.
+🚀 Welcome to Agriculter Society, a user-friendly Database Management System built using Java Swing for the graphical interface, JDBC for database connectivity, and MySQL as the backend.

 ✨ Key Features:
 - Intuitive GUI for easy database management.